-Last December, I wrote the biggest check of my life.
+In December of 2016, I wrote the biggest check of my life.
 Not in size, but in importance.
 It was the final check to close out a business debt that totaled $100,000 back in 2008.
-We paid it off seven months early, and now, for the first time since we launched in 2000, the business is completely debt-free.
+We paid it off seven months early, and for the first time since we launched in 2000, the business was completely debt-free.

 At least it did when we spent two whole days at a craft show in Milwaukee and only sold $7.94 in greeting cards.

-Or when my hometown newspaper, who ran my comic strip free for a whole year, decided to drop it when I asked for $10 a week.
+Or when my hometown newspaper, which ran my comic strip free for a whole year, decided to drop it when I asked for $10 a week.

 Or when we were down to the last $100 in our bank account more times than I care to remember.